 Each year in April, hundreds of people step out into the sunshine to plant trees, drop off their recycling, and maybe buy a reusable grocery bag or two in honor of Earth Day.
-Within Collin County alone, several spring festivals and Earth Day events will take place to remind people to take care of our planet and ring in the spring with kite flying and local foods.
+Within Collin County alone, several spring festivals and Earth Day events take place to remind people to take care of our planet and ring in spring with kite flying and local foods.

-4 Simple Ways To Raise Earth-Conscious Kids
+4 Simple Ways to Raise Earth-Conscious Kids

-This can sometimes be a bit challenging in a busy city, but we like to take the opportunity whenever we can to visit farmer’s markets, the zoo, or even just petting zoos.
+This can sometimes be a bit challenging in a busy city, but we like to take the opportunity whenever we can to visit Collin County farmers markets, the zoo, and even petting zoos.
 Teaching children about different animals can give them a sense of respect and compassion for other creatures and their needs.
-By learning about animals, their habitats, and their food, children can learn about what they can do to protect the Earth that they and these animals live on.
+By learning about animals, their habitats, and their food, children can learn about what they can do to protect the earth that we and these animals live on.
 They see firsthand that taking care of our planet is about much more than themselves.

 Are you a frequent plastic user?
 Do you tend to use disposable coffee cups or water bottles?
-I won’t say I’m 100% zero waste because that kind of commitment is HARD, but I can say that our family has incorporated more Earth-friendly materials in our lives where we can.
-We use reusable glass Tupperware instead of disposable plastic, and stainless steel coffee and water tumblers instead of plastic water bottles and paper cups.
+I won’t say I’m 100% zero waste because that kind of commitment is HARD, but I can say that our family has incorporated more environmentally-friendly materials in our lives where we can.
+We use reusable glass food storage containers and stainless steel coffee and water tumblers instead of plastic water bottles and paper cups.
 And when we do use something disposable while out and about, I make a point to tell my boys that it’s important to clean up after ourselves.
 Trash in the trash can and recyclables in the recycle bin, even if it’s not “your” trash.
 Because we all hate going to a park or driving around our neighborhoods and seeing litter along the tree lines.